 Active transportation allows us to experience our city differently in a healthy, sustainable way.
 Cycling is an important mode of transportation for trips between 2km and 5km, which can be too far to walk but may be out of the reach of transit.

-The Bikes 4 Kids program is meant to build on the award-winning Bike to School Project, coupling safe-cycling education for children and youth with an opportunity for participants to have access to bicycles to take home.
-The bicycles are supplied to the program by the generosity and fundraising of a local Toronto law firm, Shields O’Donnell MacKillop (SOM) LLP and two of its lawyers, Malcolm and Brandin, who are cycling enthusiasts.
+Bikes 4 Kids builds on the award-winning Bike to School Project.
+We couple safe-cycling education for children with a bike giveaway at a school selected in consultation with partners in Toronto Public Health and the EcoSchools program at the Toronto District School Board (TDSB).
+The bicycles are supplied to the program by the generosity and fundraising of a local Toronto law firm, Shields O’Donnell MacKillop (SOM) LLP, and two of its lawyers, Malcolm and Brandin, who are cycling enthusiasts.

 Message from the Founders: